numalariamodeling/FE-2023-examples/README.md

           pickup_years=5
           burnin_exp_id = '<exp_id>'
           ```
     - Update your serialization config params, mostly by switching them from "write" to "read" mode as we are now picking up where we left off in the burnin.
 The `Serialization_Time_Steps` should remain the same as we want to pick up at that serialized spot at the end of our burnin.
 Be sure to completely modify or remove any of the "writing"/burnin parameters in this script.
+        - Note that you may also need to carry through config parameters, such as `x_Temporary_Larval_Habitat`, from the burnin as the `config = conf.set_team_defaults(config, manifest)` that happens at the beginning of `set_param_fn` will reset these to the team defaults.

       ```python
       def set_param_fn():